GeorgeAivazov/PECT/README.md

 # PECT
-PECT - Prediction of the Emotional Coloring of the Text.This program uses LSTM model
+PECT - Prediction of the Emotional Coloring of the Text.

+This program uses LSTM model to analyze text coloring.